Yoast/wordpress-seo/readme.txt

 * Excludes sentences inside tables and table captions from the consecutive sentences assessment.
 * Adds adjacent relative links for WooCommerce shop pages.
 Props to [stodorovic](https://github.com/stodorovic).
 * Adds increased compatibility for LiteSpeed web servers.
 Props to [J-Rey](https://github.com/J-Rey).
-* [yoastseo] Filters out table block content from the `getSentenceBeginnings` research.
-* [yoastseo] Excludes Table of Contents from the analysis.
-* [Yoast SEO Premium] Excludes Table of Contents from the SEO and readability analysis.

 Bugfixes:

 * Fixes a bug where an error was shown on the page overview and post overview when the website's MySQL database is run in ANSI-mode.
 Props to [stodorovic](https://github.com/stodorovic).
 * Adds increased compatibility for LiteSpeed web servers.
 Props to [J-Rey](https://github.com/J-Rey).
 * Fixes a bug where shortcodes were removed from the Open Graph description even when they were explicitly added.
 Props to [Lomerill](https://github.com/Lomerill).
-* [wordpress-seo-premium] Fixes a bug where Premium users with an inactive Premium license were prompted indefinitely to restart their SEO data optimization.
-We now show an error message informing them how to activate their license.
-* [@yoast/schema-blocks] Fixes a bug where the Schema blocks were misaligned.

-No category:

 * Fixes a bug that if you used the `wpseo_schema_{@type}` filter you would get a fatal error.

 = 16.5 =